How to Optimize For Featured Snippets and Get to Position Zero

 4. Use H2 and Ordered Lists <ol>

-Did we tell you Google loves list?
-If you want to get yourself featured on Position 0 for search queries about processes, lists, orders, and step-by-step guides, you need to structure your content for ordered lists.
+Did I tell you Google loves list?
+If you want to score a featured snippet for search queries about processes, lists, orders, and step-by-step guides, you need to structure your content for ordered lists.

 Here’s what the code for your list snippet should look like:

-Use these techniques every time you are aiming for Position 0.
+Use these techniques every time you are aiming to capture a featured snippet.
 Not only would the content look better to readers, but it would also become more optimized for search crawlers.

 5. Use Keyword Research To Find Snippet Opportunities

 If you’re looking for new topics to write about and get featured, you need to start off with an effective game plan.
 Your first step should be keyword research as it gives you a lay of the land and really sets you up for success.

 Snippet rich search queries are often framed as questions: who, why, when, what, how.
 With proper research, not only do you learn what people are searching for, but you also get to see what’s currently ranking on top.

 All you have to do is figure out what exactly what type of content your audience wants and answer their queries.

 The best places to find the hottest search items include: